Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 Notice that in the presentation of the axiomatic system, we use axiom schemes instead of plain axioms, i.e., we use meta-variables for formulas instead of fixed propositional symbols (see e.g.~\cite{van2012logic} for details on the use of axiom schemes).
 Still, for simplicity's sake, we refer to axiom schemes just as \emph{axioms} in what follows.

 As expected, axioms for $\B_a$ are classical for doxastic modalities.
 Axioms $4_\B$ and $5_\B$ make sense for beliefs obtained by verbal means or any kind of sensory activity other than observations: it makes sense that one believes what one actually believes but also believes that she disbelieves something when it is the case (i.e., they are the standard axioms of introspection).
-Axiom $\axm{D}_\B$ accounts for seriality, and means that what is believed by an agent must be believable for the agent.
-Concerning observation, we do not have axioms at the epistemic level, since our approach considers them to be factual information.
+Axiom $\axm{D}_\B$ accounts for seriality, and means that what is believed by an agent must be consistent with the agent's beliefs.
+Concerning observation, we do not have axioms at the epistemic level, since our approach considers that agents may observe without necessarily believing.
 In our framework, an agent can observe that $p$, that is $\obsp$, without $p$ being true, as it happens to be the case in common illusions or hallucinations.
 However, as expected, an agent cannot observe $p$ and $\neg p$ at the same time.
 What we need to establish is the inconsistency of observing a fact and its negation, given by axiom $\axm{Obs}$.
 Notice that this axiom is consistent with our basic requirement imposed on valuations in observational epistemic models (see Definition~\ref{def:obs-epis-model}).

 The proof of soundness and completeness follows standard arguments of modal logic (see, e.g.,~\cite{Chellas_1980,Blackburn&deRijke&Venema01,HML}).
 Soundness is straightforward, except for the axiom $\axm{Obs}$ which is novel.
 Notice that if a pointed observational epistemic model $\model,w$ is such that $\model,w\models\obsp$, it is necessarily the case that $\model,w\not\models\obsnp$, because $w\in V(\obsp)$ implies $w\notin V(\obsnp)$, by the second condition in Definition~\ref{def:obs-epis-model}.
 Thus, the axiom $\obsp \ra \neg\obsnp$ is also valid.